polterguy/phosphorusfive-dox/chapter-19.md

 You can find this _"plugins folder"_ [here](https://github.com/polterguy/sephia-five/tree/v0.5/inbox/reader-action-buttons) - https://github.com/polterguy/sephia-five/tree/v0.5/inbox/reader-action-buttons

 This _"plugin folder"_ thing, is a common pattern in Phosphorus Five, which you will often see, allowing to create dynamic plugins, and extendible systems.
 This allows us to easily create new plugins to our email system, without modifying the code in any ways.
-In fact, even though Sephia Five is surprisingly small, compared to its feature set, it still is surprisingly extendible and flexible, allowing for other to create plugins for it, to accommodate whatever need they may have for their email systems.
+In fact, even though Sephia Five is surprisingly small, compared to its feature set, it still is surprisingly extendible and flexible, allowing for others to create plugins for it, to accommodate whatever need they may have for their email systems.

 Notice how this is actually done with no more than 5 lines of Hyperlambda code, which you can see listed below.